English

 In case of diseases, missing the oral exam can be accepted, but only if there is written notice to the Department not latest than on the day of the exam, and a medical certificate is provided in 5 working days.

 If a successful written exam is followed by a failed oral exam, the written part doesn’t need to be repeated in the current semester.
-However, if the subject must be retaken in a later semesters, the written exam must also be repeated.
-Furthermore, starting from the 2022/23/2 semester, all previously passed written exams become invalid, regardless of their date.
+However, if the course must be retaken in a later semester, the written exam must also be repeated.
+Furthermore, starting from the 2022/23/2 semester, all previously passed written exams became invalid, regardless of their date.
 Therefore, all students (normal, retake and inactive) must start the final exam with the written part.

 In case of general questions about education, please contact dr. Dóra Kovács (kovacs.dora@univet.hu).